k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: magic lamps and snuff_lit()
 - Pacify Kathryn the Enchantress with a candy bar
 - Fix: forging fooproof supermaterials
+- Healing/extra healing spells effectiveness is determined by skill in casting healing spells